Large Cap Stocks

 Table of Contents

-Market capitalization, or market cap, is the current market value of the outstanding shares of a corporation.
-Market capitalization equals the current share price multiplied by the number of outstanding shares.
+Market capitalisation, or market cap, is the current market value of the outstanding shares of a corporation.
+Market capitalisation equals the current share price multiplied by the number of outstanding shares.

-The investing community frequently used market capitalization value to rank and evaluate the relative sizes of firms within a certain industry or sector.
-To calculate the market capitalization of a firm, multiply its current share price by the total number of outstanding shares.
+The investing community frequently used market capitalisation value to rank and evaluate the relative sizes of firms within a certain industry or sector.
+To calculate the market capitalisation of a firm, multiply its current share price by the total number of outstanding shares.

 Large-cap vs mid-cap stocks vs small cap stocks